tmtsoftware/icd/icd-db/README.md

   --versions <subsystem>   List the version history of the given subsystem --diff <subsystem>:<version1>[,version2]
                            For the given subsystem, list the differences between <version1> and <version2> (or the current version)
-  --publishes <path>       Prints a list of components that publish the given value (name with optional component prefix) (TODO)
+  -m, --missing <outputFile>
-  --subscribes <path>      Prints a list of components that subscribe to the given value (name with optional component prefix) (TODO)
+                           Generates a 'Missing Items' report to the given file (dir for csv) in a format based on the file's suffix (html, pdf, otherwise text/csv formatted files are generated in given dir)
   -a, --archived <outputFile>
-                           Writes an 'Archived Items' report to the given file in a format based on the file's suffix (html, pdf)
+                           Generates an 'Archived Items' report to the given file in a format based on the file's suffix (html, pdf)
   --help
   --version
 ```